 Therapeutic Class: Antirheumatic

-Abatacept injection is used alone or together with other medicines to reduce the signs and symptoms of moderate to severe rheumatoid arthritis.
+Abatacept injection is used alone or together with other medicines to treat moderate to severe active rheumatoid arthritis.
 Abatacept helps keep joint damage from getting worse after other medicines have been used and did not work well.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For abatacept, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to abatacept or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of abatacept injection in children 2 years of age and older to treat pJIA and to prevent aGVHD.
 However, safety and efficacy have not been established in children younger than 2 years of age.